4R3B3LatH34R7/MMRTokenizerXL/README.md

 Dim charCounter As Integer
 Dim previousChIsAthat As Boolean
 Dim shiftFfound As Boolean
+    If target.Cells.CountLarge > 1 Then getMMRConsonants = ">1Cell!": Exit Function
     returnString = "": previousChIsAthat = False: shiftFfound = False
     If target.CountLarge = 1 Then
         If target.Value <> "" Then